Emanem/linux-hunter/README.md

 ## Changelog

+* 0.0.8
+  - Added option (`-f` or `-f-display`) to output the display as a `wchar_t` file so that can be read by other processes independently.
+This should work along the lines of _/procfs_ filesystem and it's hevaily reccomended to set the value of this option to a _ramfs_ type of directory (i.e. like '/dev/shm/linux-hunter.out' or '/tmp/linux-hunter.out')
 * 0.0.7
   - Added experimental option (`-d`) to stop copying memory segments from MH:W process to _linux-hunter_; the latter now queries and _navigates_ MH:W memory _on-the-fly_
 * 0.0.6